K15t/viewport-cli/README.md

 ## Introduction

 The `viewport-tools` package is a simple command line tool to set up a local theme development environment for Scroll Viewport.
-Creating themes locally enables you to work in your favorite IDE instead of the built-in Theme Editor of Scroll Viewport in the browser. `viewport-tools` sets up the powerful task manager `gulp` to take care of building and uploading your theme to Scroll Viewport.
-It also comes with customizable theme templates that you can choose from to get you started quickly.
+Creating themes locally enables you to develop themes for Scroll Viewport in your favorite IDE instead of Scroll Viewport's built-in Theme Editor in the browser. `viewport-tools` comes with customizable theme templates that use the powerful task manager `gulp` to take care of building and uploading your theme to Scroll Viewport.
+It is intended to get you started quickly.

 ## Getting started

 ### Installation

-0. Have Confluence Server up and running with the Scroll Viewport add-on (see [insert URL](#)).
+1. Install Confluence Server and the Scroll Viewport add-on (see [insert URL](#)).
 1. Install Node.js, `npm` and `npx`.
 We recommend using `nvm` to install Node.
-2. Install `viewport-tools` globally
+1. Install `viewport-tools` _globally_ to be able to run in from everywhere
 ```bash
 npm install -g viewport-tools
 ```

 ### Usage

 The tool will guide you through all the steps.
-More detailed explanation see below in the documentation.
+Each step is covered in more detail in the documentation below.

 <!-- ToDo: Make clearer.   -->
 1\.
 Add a target environment that matches your configuration of Scroll Viewport.
 You need to provide information like URL of your Confluence Server instance, username and password.